 And speaking of anxieties about people they could not get news about, from not too many feet away she heard a soft cry of “No!” and a gasp, and saw Vatié spring up into a sitting position, waking up from what was undoubtedly a nightmare about her father.
 She watched as the other handmaiden shook her head, coming to her senses, but did not lie back down.

 Clambering over a couple of rocks between Losté and Drosos Merine, Lané sidled up to her and put a hand on her shoulder, “Hey,” she said.
 “It’s okay.
 They won’t hurt him.
-He’s more valuable to them alive.
+Or at the very least, they won't kill him, because he’s more valuable to them alive.
 They’re probably hoping if the Queen’s gone long enough, they can argue him into a position of acting King and try to force him to sign the treaty.”

 “But that possibility wouldn’t have kept the Queen safe,” said Vatié, “At least not according to the Jedi.”

 “But they didn’t offer any logical explanation for it,” said Lané.
 “Personally, I wouldn’t assume these Jedi are always right, just like that.
-I’m sure the Queen did what she thought was best, of course, and part of the reason she left was probably also because of the possibility to speaking to the Senate in person, which will probably greatly increase her chance of getting something done, but maybe she wasn’t in that much danger, and therefore your father isn’t either.”
-She wasn’t entirely lying as she said this; hearing Saché and Yané relate the way the Jedi Master had talked about it, it had sounded a little weird and without explanation.
+I’m sure the Queen did what she thought was best, of course, and part of the reason she left was probably also so she could speak to the Senate in person, which will probably greatly increase her chance of getting something done.
+But maybe she wasn’t in that much danger, and therefore your father isn’t either.”
+She wasn’t entirely lying as she said this.
+Hearing Saché and Yané relate the way the Jedi Master had talked about it, it had sounded a little weird and without explanation.

 “But if they think they can just replace a monarch,” said Vatié, “then they’ll just kill dad when he refuses to sign the treaty.”